emirkucuk47/hi_kod_final/README.md

 # hi_kod_final
 This repo has opened for the final project of "Kodluyoruz Hi Kod 2.0 Mobile App Development Program".
+It's purpose is to show the users the weather condition of their current location and yet it can not achieve this because it contains a small problem.
+I assume the codes are properly working but it has still stuck at getting the location of the user.
+I tried to fix it and stumbled upon something about that it was working on iOS emulator but not on Android emulator but still could not manage to fix it.